Human Research Protections

 What are the eligibility requirements for a Principal Investigator (PI)?

-• the PI must be a faculty member with the rank of instructor or above; and
+1. Be a faculty member with the rank of instructor or above;

-• the PI must be properly credentialed by the facility at which the research is approved to take place; and
+3. Be properly credentialed by the facility at which the research is approved to take place;

-• the PI must be employed (either full- or part-time) by WCM, and;
+4. Be employed (either full- or part-time) by WCM; and

 What is the required training for researchers?